- Need Help?

 Please consider volunteering with the RotaCare clinic in Bellevue.
 Find out more information on their website.

 Hopelink’s volunteer orientation is designed to give you an overview of the agency, our policies and procedures, and to go into more detail about the different volunteer opportunities available to you.
 Volunteer orientation takes 90 minutes.
-Orienations are held 2-4 times a month and are held at each of our five Hopelink Service Centers.
+Virtual orientations are held 2-4 times a month online.

 All Hopelink volunteers are required to pass a Washington State Patrol background check.
 Because we work with vulnerable populations, those with offenses considered Crimes Against Persons are not eligible to volunteer.
 Note: Volunteers with a driving offense (ie. DUI, Reckless Driving) within the last 5 years may serve with Hopelink, but driving restrictions apply.
 Some potential volunteers may be asked to come in for an interview prior to signing up for a volunteer orientation.
 Volunteers may be asked due to the nature of their offense or the number of offenses on their record.

 Yes!
-Please contact Liz, our Volunteer Program Manager, at firstname.lastname@example.org or (425)897-3721.
+Please contact us at firstname.lastname@example.org or (425) 897-3721.
 Most opportunties occur between regular business hours.
-All volunteer opportunties are subject to availability and agency need.
+All volunteer opportunities are subject to availability and agency need.

 YES!
 To see for yourself, please fill out an online volunteer application to get started!